-There are so many cash back apps available on smartphones, tablets and smartwatches right now that clipping coupons is no longer necessary to reduce your grocery bill.
+There are so many free cash back apps available on smartphones right now that clipping coupons is no longer necessary to significantly reduce your grocery bill.

 8 ways to maximize your Ibotta earnings

 You really need to plan ahead if you want to be successful with Ibotta.
 Check Ibotta for offers before you go shopping and put those items at the top of your grocery list.

 Here are the ways that I make the most money with the Ibotta app:

 1. Combine with coupons/sales: If you have manufacturer coupons (paper or digital) for items that are also listed on Ibotta, go ahead and use them.
 It’s like double the savings!
 You’ll also find that many products featured in your grocery store’s weekly circular are on the app.

 2. Complete bonuses: In addition to individual rebates, there are bonus opportunities that will help you get to that $20 threshold even faster.
 For example, you may be able to collect a $2 bonus by redeeming five rebates.
 Bonus offers often have exclusions, including “any brand” rebates.

 3. Any brand rebates: Speaking of “any brand” rebates, they’re my favorite way to earn cash back with Ibotta.
 These rebates are usually lower in value, but they don’t require you to buy a specific brand.
 That means they’re perfect for generic items, including many fresh foods.
 By typing “any brand” into the search bar, you can easily separate these offers from the rest.